tarwn/lessthandot-hugo/blogs/content/posts/2014-12-24-please-sir-can-i-have-some-more-shiny-hardware-and-net.md

 Safe to say the specification goes above and beyond what most people would need from a notebook but for me it means that I have no issues with the notebook lasting several years at least and being able to perform to a very high level.
 After agreeing a deal with the eBay seller I handed over almost £600 pounds (about $930 US dollars) for 1 used HP 8560w notebook – it's bit of a gamble with eBay with regards to item condition and quality as some sellers tend to be creative with their description and using actual photo's of what you are purchasing however common sense prevailed and I checked out the sellers eBay history (100% positive) and I could the seller had been doing this for a while so wasn't completely clueless.

-Some swift email and texts later and we had agreed for me to collect said notebook, a somewhat long drive to the other side of London (almost 200 miles in total) however the trip was worth the effort and the seller turned out to be a nice honest trader who was true to his word and when he revealed the notebook it was in flawless condition, actually I was taken back at how “mint” it looked, almost new bar for one very minor defect with the locking mechanism that wasn't even noticeable – overall a very good eBay buying experience.
+Some swift email and texts later and we had agreed for me to collect said notebook, a somewhat long drive to the other side of London (almost 200 miles in total) however the trip was worth the effort and the seller turned out to be a nice honest trader who was true to his word and when he revealed the notebook it was in flawless condition, actually I was taken back at how "mint" it looked, almost new bar for one very minor defect with the locking mechanism that wasn't even noticeable – overall a very good eBay buying experience.

 As a bonus the guy threw in a registered installation of Windows 8.1 Standard (it does the job), a new Belkin notebook bag which is rather hefty but can accommodate the rugged HP 8560w notebook very well including all its peripherals and power supply which is like a brick itself consuming about 150W, not shy then.

 What has impressed me the most is the very high level of engineering that has gone into designing and constructing the HP 8560w mobile workstation (to give it it's full name), it really is leagues apart from your typical laptops/notebooks, both commercial and business models and dare I say it is better in many ways to the solid lump of metal that is the Macbook Pro.
-Yes it doesn't have the finish of the Apple products but in many ways it's better and more appealing to the eye because it has a rugged metallic finish that shouts “I am a techies toy not a portable mirror” – it would not look out of place in an engineering lab which is one of many scenarios HP must have envisioned this notebook to be used.
+Yes it doesn't have the finish of the Apple products but in many ways it's better and more appealing to the eye because it has a rugged metallic finish that shouts "I am a techies toy not a portable mirror" – it would not look out of place in an engineering lab which is one of many scenarios HP must have envisioned this notebook to be used.

 <div style="width: 473px" class="wp-caption alignnone">
   <img src="http://www.kuchbhibecho.com/images/product/pro/13934228691392389602_602226778_10-HP-EliteBook-8560w-.jpg" alt="Rugged good looks" width="463" height="348" />